There is only one true living God who has revealed Himself as God the Father, God the Son, and God the Holy Spirit.

 Therefore, because of sin, salvation is made possible only through the atoning work of Jesus Christ through His shed blood at Calvary.

-For a more comprehensive description of our beliefs, please see the information below.
+More comprehensive description of our beliefs below.

 There is one and only one living and true God (Ex.
 3:14; Ex.
 6:2-3; Lev.
 22:2; Deut.
 6:4; Is.
 43:15; 1 Cor.
 8:6; Eph.
 4:6).
 The eternal God has revealed Himself to be the triune God; revealed to us as Father, Son, and Holy Spirit, each have personal attributes but there is no division of nature, being, or